1994 County Championship

 The 1994 County Championship, known as the Britannic Assurance County Championship for sponsorship reasons, was the 95th officially organised running of the County Championship, and ran from 28 April to 19 September 1994.
 Each team played all the others in the division once.
 Warwickshire County Cricket Club claimed their fourth title as part of their record-breaking treble season.

+The Championship was sponsored by Britannic Assurance for the 11th time.